neelabhro/Basys3-FPGA-FSM-Pattern-Recognition/README.md

 # Pattern-checking-FSM
-Code for FSM for which patterns can be edited and set
+Code for FSM for which patterns (with overlapping) can be edited and set